cboyer/dreamscreen-tools/README.md

 Currently, only modes/inputs/brightness are implemented.

-Use a key combination in order to avoid unwanted interraction with Kodi.
+Use a key combination in order to avoid unwanted interaction with Kodi.

 Default mapping:

 Name | Key | Command